 Within a neighborhood location counts.
 Homes closer to schools, parks, shopping, and public transportation—especially in walkable communities—command a higher rental price than those on the outskirts.

 When an apartment has a great location and is stocked with amenities, you may be able to charge more than the median price in the area, or even more than market value.

 Some aspects that make a home or apartment more desirable:

 - An updated kitchen with stainless steel appliances

 - Hardwood floors

 - Clean, consistent transitions between hardwood floors and carpeted areas

 Marketing: The Art and Science of Real Estate Rentals

 “And don’t worry if it takes some trial and error to price a rental home or apartment.
 That means you’ve learned something important.
-Filing that information will make it easier to price your next rental right,” he concludes.
+Filing that information will make it easier to price your next rental right,” he says.

+Found a Perfectly Profitable Rental?
 Let 5 Arch Help You Finance the Deal Fast…